qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

             // Count of non-t-chars < 0
             if (freqs[s.charAt(i++)]++ == 0) {
-                // only t-chars will increment k
+                // Only t-chars will increment k
                 k++;
             }
         }